tdongsi/tdongsi.github.io/source/_posts/Jenkins/2018-09-29-intellij-setup-for-jenkins-shared-library-development.markdown

 ![Screeshot](/images/idea/screen02.png "Project Name")
 1. Enter path to Gradle.
 For Gradle on Mac installed via Homebrew, the Gradle home is like this:
 ![Screeshot](/images/idea/screen03.png "Configure Gradle")
+   NOTE: For Gradle installed on a Mac via Homebrew, the path "/usr/local/opt/gradle/libexec" may be preferrable to "/usr/local/Cellar/gradle/X.X/libexec" since the former will stay the same after Gradle version upgrades.
+   In addition, if you work extensively with Grails/Gradle/Groovy, you may prefer installing via [`sdk` tool](https://sdkman.io/install).
 1. Choose **Project name** and **Project Location**
 ![Screeshot](/images/idea/screen04.png "Project location")
 1. Finish